SuborbitalPigeon/chapter_image/text/image.md

 A simple way of detecting such points is to find approximate derivatives around each pixel's neighbourhood.
 More complex algorithms involving point *detectors* and neighbourhood *descriptors* can be used to find key points in an image along with a summary of their neighbourhood for applications such as video stabilisation or object detection and tracking [@cowan_performance_2016].

-It is required to denoise images before finding points, as the algorithm will likely detect noise pixels as salient points.
+In the highly-likely case of a noisy input image, it is required that denoising be carried out before finding points, as the algorithm will likely detect noise pixels as salient points.

 ## Edge detection